 Find out more about combined sanitary drains.

-- Concurrence (referral) agency advice
+- Referral agency advice wastewater management

 Read the following definitions carefully to ensure the correct application type is submitted.

 This category includes the following application types: